Inspiring Action: Bridging the Gap

-Chris Bashinelli speaks for the college age generation.
-He hails from Brooklyn, New York and studied acting, expecting to be the next John Travolta.
-However, travel was calling him and he could no longer ignore it.
-Chris quit acting after a stint on the popular series “The Sopranos” to spend a month in Tanzania (Africa).
-He has since traveled from Tanzania to Thailand, Haiti to Native American communities in the US, Indonesia to Uganda – and it has changed his world.
-Chris’ experiences abroad motivated him to create and host “Bridge the Gap,” an entertaining educational TV series (broadcast into 45 million homes in 80 markets) that empowers young people to explore other cultures and to value diversity.
-His enthusiastic speaking style has landed him numerous speaking engagements at the United Nations (including their International Peace Day 2011) and as the keynote for Jane Goodall’s National Roots and Shoots Youth Leadership Retreat.
+Chris understands the college age generation and they flock to him like moths to a flame.
+Why?
+It is simple: Chris’ story is THAT compelling and inspiring.
+Chris quit his professional acting career after a stint on the popular series “The Sopranos” to spend a month in Tanzania.
+He has since traveled from Uganda to Thailand, Haiti to Native American communities in the US, Mongolia to Indonesia – and it has changed his world.
+Chris’ experiences abroad motivated him to create and host “Bridge the Gap,” an entertaining educational TV series (broadcast into 45 million homes in 80 markets by PBS) that empowers young people to explore other cultures and to value diversity.
+His enthusiastic speaking style has landed him numerous speaking engagements at the United Nations (including their International Peace Day) and as the keynote for Jane Goodall’s National Roots and Shoots Youth Leadership Retreat.
 Chris is also an energetic emcee, recently presenting and facilitating the TEDx event at Wake Forest University.

 Here is an interview with Chris (mp3): http://www.nativetelecom.org/audio/producerprofiles/bashinelli_profile.mp3